Don Bacon: Foreign policy

 Bacon has been a member of the Armed Services Committee since taking office in 2017.
+He is known to be hawkish in his foreign policy.

 Bacon supported airstrikes in Syria in retaliation for the Assad government's use of chemical weapons.
 In 2019, Bacon voted for a resolution opposing Trump's move to withdraw U.S. support for the Kurds in Syria, which exposed Kurdish militias to attacks from Turkey.

 At a Brookings Institution event in October 2017, Bacon stressed the importance of military readiness and called for U.S. Air Force crews to increase flight hours to enhance readiness.
 He also said the "gravest threat" to military readiness was the "partisan divide" in government, which had prevented necessary increases in spending.

 Bacon supports a stronger U.S. presence in the Balkans to counter Russia, which he has called a key adversary of the United States.
 He has expressed alarm regarding Russia's activity in Ukraine and the Balkans, as well as Russian interference in the 2016 United States elections and attempted Russian interference in other nations' elections.

 In November 2017, Bacon told an electronic warfare (EW) conference that the U.S. military needed "to elevate the electromagnetic spectrum to an official domain of warfare—alongside land, sea, air, space, and cyberspace–and appoint general officers as EW advocates in all four services and to the joint staff."
 He said the U.S. should re-intensify its EW capabilities, which he said had atrophied after the collapse of the Soviet Union.